 Researchers used 69 different variables in their modeling exercise.
-These variables were built using data collected from a noninvasive wearable (Empatica E4), a food log, and electronic reports of demographics.
+These variables were built using data collected from a noninvasive wearable (Empatica E4), a food log, and electronic demographics reports.

-Measurements included metrics of stress, circadian rhythm, diet, activity and exercise, heart rate, skin temperature, and biological sex.
+Measurements included stress, circadian rhythm, diet, activity and exercise, heart rate, skin temperature, and biological sex.

 Researchers used Empatica E4 wearable and Dexcom G6 CGMS for this study to collect data.

-Prediction of precise interstitial glucose values as opposed to whether or not a person is experiencing a high or low excursion would give additional information for glucose self-monitoring and tracking.
+Prediction of precise interstitial glucose values instead of whether or not a person is experiencing a high or low excursion would give additional information for glucose self-monitoring and tracking.
 The researchers, therefore, extended their models to determine whether noninvasive wearables could serve as a proxy for a continuous glucose monitor.